sigp/lighthouse/book/src/ui-configuration.md

     When Siren is successfully run, you should see the log `LOG [NestApplication] Nest application successfully started +118ms`, indicating that Siren has started.

- 1. At the client computer, SSH to the server:
+ 1. On the client computer, SSH to the server:

     ```bash
     ssh -L 3000:127.0.0.1:3000  username@server_IP
     ```

-    You can now access siren by entering `localhost:3000` to a browser in the client computer.
+    You can now access siren by entering `localhost:3000` in a browser on the client computer.

 Advanced users can mount their own certificates, see the `SSL Certificates` section below